sebkln/basetemplate/README.md

 1. Copy this extension into the folder `typo3conf/ext/` of your TYPO3 installation.
 2. You may want to rename the extension.
-    1. Rename the folder from `basetemplate11` to your desired name, e.g. `clientname`.
+    1. Rename the folder from `basetemplate` to your desired name, e.g. `clientname`.
     **Keep the naming conventions for extensions in mind!**<sup>[1](#namingconvention)</sup>
-    2. Search and replace all occurences of `basetemplate11` with the new chosen name.
+    2. Search and replace all occurences of `basetemplate` with the new chosen name.
     Replacing is fast and easy if you use a professional text editor and don't use underscores.<sup>[2](#underscores)</sup>
 3. Open the **Extension Manager** in the TYPO3 backend and install the extension.
 4. Include the *Static Template* of this extension in your TypoScript root template (`sys_template`).